-2 - Types of ESG criteria

-This analysis includes a set of generic criteria applicable to all issuers as well as criteria specific to each sector.
+The analysis of private issuers uses a framework of criteria based on regulations that have universal scope (Global Compact, International Labour Organization, Human Rights, ISO standards, etc.).
+This framework includes a set of generic criteria applicable to all issuers as well as criteria specific to each sector.

-Among the generic criteria, we analyse in particular:
+Among the generic criteria, the following are analysed in particular:

-- energy consumption and greenhouse gas emissions, the protection of biodiversity and water, for the environmental aspect; - human capital development, management of work and restructuring, health and safety, social dialogue, relations with clients and suppliers, local communities and respect for human rights, for the social aspect: - independence of the Board, quality of audits and controls, remuneration policy, shareholders' rights, global ethics and ESG strategy, for the governance aspect.
+- energy consumption and greenhouse gas emissions, the protection of biodiversity and water, for the environmental aspect; - human capital development, management of work and restructuring, health and safety, social dialogue, relations with clients and suppliers, local communities and respect for human rights, for the social aspect; - independence of the Board, quality of audits and controls, remuneration policy, shareholders' rights, global ethics and ESG strategy, for the governance aspect.

-Depending on the sector, additional assessments of specific criteria may be carried out for the environmental and social aspects, such as (for example, production of renewable energy for energy suppliers, eco-friendly vehicles and passenger safety for the automotive industry, or green finance and efforts undertaken to promote access to financial services in the banking sector).
+Depending on the sector, additional assessments of specific criteria may be carried out for the environmental and social aspects, such as, for example, the production of renewable energy for energy suppliers, ecological vehicles and passenger safety for the automobile industry, or green finance and efforts made to promote access to financial services in the banking sector.